-Vision - To improve quality of life by decreasing the impact of cancer on Service members, their families, and the American public
+Vision - To advance mission readiness of U.S. military members affected by cancer and to improve quality of life by decreasing the burden of cancer on Service members, their families and the American public

 Since Fiscal Year 2009, the Peer Reviewed Cancer Research Program (PRCRP) has been charged by U.S. Congress to fund innovative basic, applied, and translational cancer research to support Service members, their families, and the American public.
 Members of the military are exposed to hazardous environments due to the nature of their service and deployments and, thus, are at risk for the development of many types of cancers.
 The mission of the PRCRP is to successfully promote high-impact research for cancer prevention, detection, treatment, and